 Tiny houses are what you make of them.
 Small house plans and designs help many realize their dreams of homeownership.
-This is why our organization has decided to cram so many small house photos on this website, to show off the possibilities of what a tiny dwelling can pack inside.
+This is why our website has decided to cram so many small house photos on these pages, to show off the possibilities of what a tiny dwelling can pack inside.

-Good things come in small packages, as they say, so if you plan your home design properly and the building of the property goes well then the whole family will fit fine and enjoy the efficiency of modest living.
+Good things come in small packages, as they say, so if you plan your home design properly and the building process goes well then the whole family will fit fine and enjoy the efficiency of modest living.
 One doesn't need to be a fan of Little House on the Prairie in order to be a fan of tiny homes.

 Olden New ...

-It is a true statement that a fair number of smaller houses happen to be older homes.
-This is because people in olden times didn't need a bedroom for every child, a separate TV room, game room, kitchen, dining room, garage, basement, attic, loft, patio and other rooms for relatives and guests.
+It's a true statement that a fair number of smaller houses happen to be older homes.
+This is because people in olden times didn't need a bedroom for every child, a separate TV room, game room, kitchen, dining room, garage, basement, attic, loft, patio and other rooms for friends, relatives and guests.

 Camel Through the Eye of a Needle ...

-This is why tiny houses are so fascinating to many.
+This is why tiny houses are so fascinating.
 On one extreme there are mansions and palaces for those who insist on grandiose lifestyles.
 At the other extreme are homeowners of little houses who have planned on living a modest, modern, evironmentally-friendly and minimalist lifestyle.

-One only has to have the desire for buying or building a small house and plan the interior design for the most efficient, effective and yet stylish way possible and this will create an immense sense of joy.
+A person need only to have the desire for buying or building a small house and plan the interior design for the most efficient, effective and yet stylish way possible and this will create an immense sense of joy.